 Treating their sub-contractors poorly

-A roofing contractor might want to hire a contractor accountant to ensure that record-keeping is done properly for you.
+A roofing contractor (general contractors) might want to hire a contractor accountant to ensure that record-keeping is done properly for you.
 It is hard for the same person to spend hours updating your books after having already completed a long day at work managing the business.
 Leave it for a skilled and trained person.
 In this case, you will not need to worry about mistakes in important financial forms.

 Falling behind the competition

 This includes not keeping up-to-date with the most recent trends in roofing techniques and changes in tax legislation.
-New improved technologies will definitely help you become one of the best contractors in your area and the word of mouth will let the neighborhood know about the quality of roof replacements your company handles.
+New improved technologies will definitely help you become one of the best general contractors in your area and the word of mouth will let the neighborhood know about the quality of roof replacements your company handles.